 The highest hurdle for us with raising a child and farming is making time for everything that needs to be done day in-and-day-out.
 An off-farm source of income has always been the mainstay of our farming work, but this presents additional challenges.
 Read more

-Thank you for supporting our Native Plant Sale!
-We had a fantastic plant sale “pickup day” this last Saturday: hundreds of people picked up their plant orders, and now thousands of native plants are being planted in and around the District, which will help restore native habitat, support wildlife and lower outdoor water usage.
-We also want to thank our wonderful volunteers, who helped us package the plants, sort customer orders and distribute them on Saturday!
+Thank you for supporting our 2016 Native Plant Sale!
+The plant sale pickup day went very well: a nice break in the recent rainy weather, and more than 10,000 native plants were sent on their way to new homes in and around the District, which will help restore native habitat, lower outdoor water usage and support beneficial wildlife.
+We also want to thank our amazing volunteers for helping us put together customer orders and distribute them on Saturday!
 Our Plant Sale would not have been possible without your efforts.

-If you are still looking for more native plants, see our Local Sources of Native Plants page.
-There are several other nearby native plant sales coming soon!
+If you are looking for more native plants, or were not able to order all the plants you wanted, please see our Local Sources of Native Plants page.
+There are many great retail locations that offer native plants, and several other nearby native plant sales coming soon!

-If you were not able to pick up your plants on Saturday, we will process a refund for your order this week.
-You can email Alex Woolery, our Marketing and Media Specialist, or call him at (503) 935-5367, if you have any questions about your order.
-Thank you for supporting our Native Plant Sale!
+If you were not able to pick up your plants on Saturday or did not receive some of the plants you ordered, we will process a refund or partial refund for your order this week.
+You can email Alex Woolery, our Marketing and Media Manager, or call him at (503) 935-5367, if you have any questions about your order.